-The county seat is the centrally located town of LaGrange, which celebrated its 150th Birthday in June of 1986.
-The historic red brick county courthouse, built in 1878-79, dominates the main street of the county’s larges community.
+The county seat is the centrally located town of LaGrange, which celebrated its 175th Birthday in June of 2011.
+The historic red brick county courthouse, built in 1878-79, dominates the main street of the county’s largest community.
 The courthouse has recently undergone a complete restoration, and the historic building is still the center of the county government.
 The town offers many countywide celebrations including the LaGrange County 4-H fair in the late summer, and corn school, which is the October street fair, which has been celebrating our autumn harvest for over 90 years.
-The 4-H fairgrounds, located on the northeast corner of town, are also the home of our annual Steam and Gas Engine Show.
-A complete schedule of horse and pony shows, along with a summer schedule by the Tri-State Harness Racing Association.
-The LaGrange Country Club, a 19-hole golf course, is located west of town.
+The 4-H fairgrounds, located on the northeast corner of town, is also the home of our annual Steam and Gas Engine Show.
+A complete schedule of horse and pony shows, along with a summer schedule, is provided by the Tri-State Harness Racing Association.
+Click here for more information on the town of LaGrange.

 This quaint town in the western part of the county is quickly becoming a capital of tourism in northeast Indiana.
 Shipshewana is known for its large flea market where visitors can find everything from antique treasures to fresh fruit and produce.
 Charming Bed & Breakfast Inns, Country Inns and Craft Shops, and a wide variety of restaurants offering home-style cooking have blossomed in this small town.
 The countryside near Shipshewana offers visitors a look at the simple lifestyle of the Amish people.
 Horse and buggy transportation, used by our Amish neighbors, is a common sight in and around Shipshewana.
-The town has an annual Mayfest celebration; many quilt auctions and a Christmas festival with many activities for both residents and tourists.
+The town has an annual Mayfest celebration, many quilt auctions, and a Christmas festival with many activities for both residents and tourists.
 For more information on the town of Shipshewana, click here or here.

-A quiet, slow paced atmosphere is part of the daily life in Topeka, a community located in the southwestern part of LaGrange County.
+A quiet, slow-paced atmosphere is part of the daily life in Topeka, a community located in the southwestern part of LaGrange County.
 Possibly the most active day of the year is Topeka is when the town holds its Annual 4th of July celebration.
-A fireworks display, softball tournaments, a road race, chicken barbeque, children’s rides, celebration parade and games are all part of Topeka’s 4th of July program.
+A fireworks display, softball tournaments, a road race, chicken barbeque, children’s rides, a celebration parade and games are all part of Topeka’s 4th of July program.
 The surroundings of Topeka are much the same as Shipshewana.
 Amish farmsteads and small home-based businesses dot the countryside.
-The Topeka Auction Barn bustles with the business of farming and in November they conduct one of the largest sales of registered Belgian and Percheron horses in the United States.
+The Topeka Auction Barn bustles with the business of farming, and in November, they conduct one of the largest sales of registered Belgian and Percheron horses in the United States.

 Brighton, Mongo, South Milford, Stroh